 Other nearby markers.
 At least 8 other markers are within 3 miles of this marker, measured as the crow flies.
 Race to the Clouds (here, next to this marker); Amazing Pikes Peak Feats (here, next to this marker); Don’t kill them with kindness (here, next to this marker); Black (and sometimes brown) Bear (approx. 1.9 miles away); Tricky Affairs (approx. 1.9 miles away); Elk Country (approx. 1.9 miles away); A Look From The Top (approx. 2.3 miles away); Pike's Peak (approx. 2.9 miles away).
 Touch for a list and map of all markers in Woodland Park.

 Credits.
 This page was last revised on June 25, 2016.
-This page originally submitted on August 8, 2011, by Charles T. Harrell of Woodford, Virginia.
-This page has been viewed 522 times since then and 23 times this year.
+It was originally submitted on August 8, 2011, by Charles T. Harrell of Woodford, Virginia.
+This page has been viewed 588 times since then and 7 times this year.
 Photo 1. submitted on August 8, 2011, by Charles T. Harrell of Woodford, Virginia. • Bill Pfingsten was the editor who published this page.

 Editor’s want-list for this marker.
 A wide shot of the marker and its surroundings. • Can you help?